 The area that the drone is flying within should be contained and clearly demarcated.
 Drones should not fly arbitrarily throughout all available space.

 Clear signs showing that there is a drone flying on the area should be placed on the perimeter of the demarcated zone.
 The sign should tell onlookers to "Look Up" and to proceed with caution.

-Drone nets might be required in crowded public spaces, however the netting must be tightly rigged to prevent the propellers from becoming entangled and possible fires from a stalled motor. generally though, all that may be required is a chain or barrier tape to demarcate the area where the drone is being operated and to prevent people from entering by mistake.
+Drone nets might be required in crowded public spaces however the netting must be tightly rigged to prevent the propellers from becoming entangled and possible fires from a stalled motor.
+Generally though, all that may be required is a chain or barrier tape to demarcate the area where the drone is being operated and to prevent people from entering unintentionally.

-Carbon fibre propellers should never be used.
+Carbon fiber propellers should never be used.
 They cause deep cuts and lacerations if they strike people.
 Plastic propellers should be the only propellers used as they don't have the rigidity to do more than scratch someone.
-They also less likely yo break a window or slice protective packaging and coverings.
+They are also less likely to break a window or slice protective packaging and coverings.